peterjcaulfield/raiden/README.md

 ```

 API request definitions are stored in `~/.raiden/requests.yml`.
-An simple example config with one request defined looks like so:
+A simple example config with one request defined looks like so:

 ```
 # ~/.raiden/requests.yml